-- 1 SWEET sabbath of the year !
-While evening lights decay, - Thy parting steps methinks I hear Steal from the world away !
+1 Sweet sabbath of the year!

+While evening lights decay,

+Thy parting steps methinks I hear

-- 2 Amid thy silent bowers, 'Tis sad, but sweet to dwell; Where falling leaves and drooping flowers Around me breathe-Farewell. - 3 Along thy sunset skies, - Their glories melt in shade ; And like the things we fondly prize, Seem loveller as they fade. - 4 A deep and crimson streak Thy dying leaves disclose; - As on consumption's waning cheek, Mid ruin, blooms the rose. - the runny broomb the root - 5 Thy scene each vision brings Of beauty in decay; Of fair and early-faded things, - Too exquisite to stay. - 6 Of joys that come no more ; Of flowers whose bloom is fled; Of farewells wept upon the shore; Of friends estranged or dead: - 7 Of all that now may seem To memory's tearful eye, The vanish'd beauty of a dream, O'er which we gaze and sigh.
+Steal from the world away!

+- 2 Amid thy silent bowers, 'Tis sad, but sweet to dwell; Where falling leaves and drooping flowers Around me breathe-Farewell.

+- 3 Along thy sunset skies,

+Their glories melt in shade;

+And like the things we fondly

+prize,

+Seem lovelier as they fade.

+- 4 A deep and crimson streak

+Thy dying leaves disclose;

+As on consumption's waning

+cheek,

+Mid ruin, blooms the rose.

+- 5 Thy scene each vision brings Of beauty in decay; Of fair and early-faded things, Too exquisite to stay.

+- 6 Of joys that come no more; Of flowers whose bloom is fled; Of farewells wept upon the shore; Of friends estranged or dead;

+- 7 Of all that now may seem To memory's tearful eye, The vanish'd beauty of a dream, O'er which we gaze and sigh.